pjk132020/The-Flappy-Bird-Carousel/README.md

 This project demonstrates the control of two stepper motors using the AccelStepper library.
 One motor runs continuously in the background, while the other motor can perform a “flap” motion when a button is pressed.

 ### Hardware Requirements
-Arduino board
+1. Arduino board
-Two 4-wire stepper motors
+2. Two 4-wire stepper motors
-Stepper motor drivers
+3. Stepper motor drivers
-Push button
+4. Push button
-Connecting wires
+5. Connecting wires
-Software Requirements
+6. Software Requirements
-Arduino IDE
+7. Arduino IDE
-AccelStepper library
+8. AccelStepper library
-Wiring
+9. Wiring
-Motor 1 (Background motor): Connect to pins 12, 11, 10, 9
+10. Motor 1 (Background motor): Connect to pins 12, 11, 10, 9
-Motor 2 (Flap motor): Connect to pins 22, 23, 24, 25
+11. Motor 2 (Flap motor): Connect to pins 22, 23, 24, 25
-Button: Connect to pin 3 with a pull-up resistor
+12. Button: Connect to pin 3 with a pull-up resistor

-Code Overview
-Libraries
+### Libraries
 #include <AccelStepper.h>

 ### Definitions